Discovering the diverse landscapes of hispaniola

 • Locally produced amber spirits and chocolate are renowned globally for their exceptional quality.

-Navigating between regions requires understanding the diverse transport options available, ranging from modern highway networks connecting major cities to informal transit systems serving rural communities.
+Navigating between regions requires understanding diverse transport options, from modern highways connecting major cities to local transit serving rural communities.
+Plan your route in advance.

-Reliable coach services like Metro or Caribe Tours provide comfortable, air-conditioned transfers between Santo Domingo and popular tourist hubs, ensuring safe and affordable travel across long distances.
+Reliable coach services provide comfortable, air-conditioned transfers between Santo Domingo and popular tourist hubs, ensuring safe and affordable long-distance travel.

 Local transit options